 Time blocking could just be the answer to your productivity problems.
-In our era of hyper-connectivity, it’s easy to get distracted and feel overwhelmed by the sheer length of your to-do list.
-But applying the time blocking method to your workload could seriously boost your efficiency and keep your efforts aligned to the bigger picture.
-It’s no wonder why some of the busiest people on Earth – Bill Gates and Elon Musk included – use time blocking to get work done.
+In our current era of hyper-connectivity, it’s easy to get distracted and feel overwhelmed by the sheer length of your to-do list.
+The time blocking method exists to hand you back a sense of control, so you find time for everything you want to do in a day.
+Extremely easy to start and extremely effective once you're in the swing of it, it’s no wonder why some of the busiest people on Earth—Bill Gates and Elon Musk included—use time blocking to get work done.

 The idea of limiting the time you spend on tasks is a direct response to Parkinson’s law, which argues that work expands to fill the time we assign it.
 According to the time blocking theory, the stricter we are with the time we give to each task, the more focused and results-driven our work output will be.